TAMU Sounding Rocketry Team

 Business

-• This team is responsible for communication with sponsors, donors, faculty, and other university teams.
-The business sub-team will also be responsible for funding and resource procurement, meaning daily responsibilities of maintaining a budget and allowing acquisition of parts for the team.
+• This team is responsible for communication with sponsors, donors, faculty, and team moral and benefits.
+The business sub-team will also be responsible for funding and resource procurement, meaning daily responsibilities of maintaining a budget and allowing acquisition of parts and funds for the team.

 • Members will follow other sub-teams closely, documenting their technical work and relaying it to the public.
 Skills in photography, graphic design, accounting, and marketing are desired for this team.
 This sub-team performs critical operations that help fund and promote the Sounding Rocketry Team.
 Selected members must demonstrate a strong entrepreneurial mindset and personal drive.